brunerd/clui/README.md

      c    Search for character usage in other sequences C    Search for character usage plus "related characters"

+ -l <localization>
+     Use -Ll to list avaiable localizations, for Emoji only

  -V  Verbatim, process input as-is without delimitation or conversion of code points

 Other Modes